-Global Partner Acquisition Corp II (the "Company") was incorporated in the Cayman Islands as an exempt company on November 3, 2020.
+Global Partner Acquisition Corp II (the "Company") was incorporated under the laws of the Cayman Islands as an exempted company on November 3, 2020.
 The Company was formed for the purpose of effecting a merger, capital share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").
 The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended, or the "Securities Act," as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").

-At March 31, 2022, the Company had not commenced any operations.
-All activity for the period from November 3, 2020 (inception) to March 31, 2022 relates to the Company's formation and the initial public offering ("Public Offering") described below and, subsequent to the Public Offering, identifying and completing a suitable Business Combination.
-The Company will not generate any operating revenues until after completion of its initial Business Combination, at the earliest.
+At June 30, 2022, the Company had not commenced any operations.
+All activity for the period from November 3, 2020 (inception) to June 30, 2022 relates to the Company's formation and the initial public offering ("Public Offering") described below and, subsequent to the Public Offering, identifying and completing a suitable Business Combination.
+The Company will not generate any operating revenues until after completion of its Initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income on cash from the proceeds derived from the Public Offering.